flowplayer/api-docs/source/includes/_livesources.md

 Parameter | Description
 --------- | -------------------------------------
-site_id        | Workspace for all Live Sources start      | Start date of timespan stop      | Stop date of timespan sources[].id | Id for Live Source sources[].name | Name for Live Source sources[].bookings | Contains a list of all Livecasts that will use the Live Source during the timespan.
-If empty no bookings exists and the Live Source is available for use. sources[].bookings[].slot_id | Id for Livecast. sources[].bookings[].start | Starttime for Livecast formatted in `yyyy-MM-dd'T'HH:mm:ssZ`. sources[].bookings[].stop | Stoptime for Livecast formatted in `yyyy-MM-dd'T'HH:mm:ssZ`.
+site_id        | Workspace for all Livesources
+start      | Start date of timespan stop      | Stop date of timespan sources[].id | Id for Livesource sources[].name | Name for Livesource sources[].bookings | Contains a list of all Livestreams that will use the Livesource during the timespan.
+If empty no bookings exists and the Livesource is available for use. sources[].bookings[].slot_id | Id for Livestream. sources[].bookings[].start | Starttime for Livestream formatted in `yyyy-MM-dd'T'HH:mm:ssZ`. sources[].bookings[].stop | Stoptime for Livestream formatted in `yyyy-MM-dd'T'HH:mm:ssZ`.

 ### Errors

 HTTP status | Description
 ----------- | --------------------------------------------
-401         | If authorization fails for your request 404         | If the specified Workspace or Livecast is not found
+401         | If authorization fails for your request 404         | If the specified Workspace or Livesource is not found